Chapter

 The third chapter of John contains two related stories.
 First, Jesus is visited at night by a Pharisee, Nicodemus, who is curious about His teachings.
 Afterwards, John the Baptist explains why he's content to see his own ministry fade into the background.
 This chapter contains the most recognizable verse in the entire Bible, John 3:16.
 This one-sentence summary of the gospel is the most famous portion of Christian Scripture, and probably the most often-memorized and often-quoted portion of any holy text in human history.

 As is typical of the gospel of John, chapter three begins with an abrupt contrast.
-Chapter 2 ended with Jesus passionately, publicly driving corrupt businessmen out of the Temple, in broad daylight.
+Chapter 2 ended with Jesus passionately, publicly driving corrupt businessmen out of the temple, in broad daylight (John 2:13–16).
 Chapter 3 begins with a quiet, private nighttime conversation.
 Chapter 4 will transition again, from the respected, educated, self-assured Nicodemus to the outcast, uneducated, immoral woman at the well.
-John uses contrasts often, to remind us that Jesus meets every person exactly where, and how, they most need to be met.
+John uses these distinctions often, to remind us that Jesus meets every person exactly where, and how, they most need to be met.

-Jesus is attracting far more followers than John the Baptist, who isn't concerned.
+As part of the argument, it seems that someone—likely John the Baptist's own disciples—expressed concern that Jesus was attracting far more followers than John the Baptist.
+But the Baptist isn't concerned.
 In fact, he is happy.
 The Baptist's mission was to point people towards Christ.
 As believers, we often struggle with pride and jealousy.
 Instead, we should be happy when our efforts cause people to praise God.
+This is also important because Jesus is the ultimate measure of God's truth.
+Those who reject Jesus will face God's wrath on their sin (John 3:25–36).

-This is the first of Nicodemus' three appearances in the gospel of John.
-He is part of the Sanhedrin court which convicts Jesus of blasphemy (John 7:50–51).
+This is the first of Nicodemus's three appearances in the gospel of John.
+He is part of the Sanhedrin court which convicts Jesus of blasphemy; (John 7:50–51).
 After Jesus' death, He appears to have become a believer.
 He assists in Jesus' burial, donating the required embalming materials (John 19:38–42).
-Not all Pharisees were hardened hypocrites, and the presence of men such as Nicodemus and Joseph of Arimathea (Matthew 27:57; Mark 15:43; Luke 23:50–51; Luke 2:25–38) prove it.
+Not all Pharisees were hardened hypocrites, and the presence of men such as Nicodemus and Joseph of Arimathea (Matthew 27:57; Mark 15:43; Luke 23:50–51) prove it.

 Expand